Cardiff City Football Club is committed to safeguarding the welfare of children and adults at risk who engage in Club organised activities.

 The Club has in place comprehensive safeguarding policies and procedures for all staff and volunteers, which meet the requirements of The Premier League Rules, The Football League's guidance on Safeguarding Children and Young People, The FA Safeguarding Children Rules and Government legislation.
 The Club adheres to Affiliated Football’s policies and procedures for safeguarding.
 For further information, click here.

-Safeguarding is everyone’s responsibility and all staff and volunteers have a duty to safeguard the welfare of children and other vulnerable groups.
-If you require a full version of the club's Safeguarding policies, you can contact the Club Safeguarding Manager (see contact details below).
+Safeguarding is everyone’s responsibility and all staff and volunteers have a duty to safeguard the welfare of children and adults at risk.
+If you require a full version of the club's Safeguarding policies, you can contact the Club Head of Safeguarding (see contact details below).

 If you have a concern

-Cardiff City Football Club has a number of people trained and ready to deal with matters of abuse, harassment or bullying involving vulnerable groups.
-If you have a concern about your own safety or the safety or welfare of a child or vulnerable adult who engages in Club activities, you can speak to one of the Safeguarding Team:
+Cardiff City Football Club has a number of people trained and ready to deal with matters of abuse, harassment or bullying involving Children and Adults at Risk.
+If you have a concern about your own safety or the safety or welfare of a child or adult at risk who engages in Club activities, you can speak to one of the Safeguarding Team:

 M: 07872 147351